Contemporary art festival spanning multiple islands

 The small island of Oshima off the coast of Takamatsu serves as a treatment center and community for sufferers of Hansen's Disease.
 In a collaboration project between artists, hospitals and residents, an old dormitory was transformed into an art gallery.

-Spring, Summer and Autumn Around half a dozen artworks can be seen in half a day Direct ferry connections to all islands except Inujima and the western islands
+Spring, Summer and Autumn Around a dozen artworks can be seen in a few hours Direct ferry connections to all islands except Inujima and the western islands

 Takamatsu Port is the most convenient base for exploring the Setouchi Triennale, as it serves as the regional transportation hub and offers a wide range of accommodation and dining options.
 Most of the artworks are found in the attractively redeveloped Sunport Takamatsu district along the waterfront.